Frequently Asked Questions

 We offer recognised certification courses in equine complementary healthcare modalities that maintain and improve the well-being and performance of the horse.
 In addition, CANINENERGY Ltd. offers a full curriculum of recognized certification courses in canine complementary healthcare science.

-Equinenergy® and Writtle University College – in exclusive partnership since 2003 to produce excellence in equine and canine complementary health care education
+Equinenergy® and Writtle University College – in partnership since 2003 to produce excellence in equine and canine complementary health care education

 13 Wistaria Close, Brentwood, Essex, CM15 9PR, United Kingdom